AgatheSenellart/MultiVae/CONTRIBUTING.md

 ![Alt text](./static/encode_basic.png)
 The `encode` function returns a `pythae.models.base.ModelOutput` instance containing a field `z` which are the latent variables obtained from encoding the input considering the modalities in `cond_mod`.
-When the model only consider one latent space, the output has a field `one_latent_space` that is set to True.
+When the model only consider one latent space for decoding, the output has a field `one_latent_space` that is set to True.
 When the model has multiple latent spaces, one shared and one private to each modality (see the MMVAE+, or the MoPoE model for instance), this field is set to False and there is an additional field `modalities_z` that contains a dictionary with the private latent variables for each modality.
 ![Alt text](./static/encode_multiple.png)